Language: EN

 }

-// a variable containing a function
+// a variable that contains a function

-const my_variable = doSomething;
+const my_variable = DoSomething;

 my_variable() // invoke a function through the variable